Acetate: A thin, flexible sheet of transparent plastic used to make overlays.

 Metal plate: A metal sheet with a specially coated ’emulsion’ on its surface which when exposed through a film mask or by CTP process will produce an image.
 When the plate is loaded onto the printing press it then reproduces this image using inks onto the paper.

-Micrometer: Instrument used for measuring the thickness of paper.
+Micrometer: Instrument used for measuring the thickness of the paper.

 Offset printing: A method in which the plate or cylinder transfers an ink image to an offset or transfer roller, which then transfers the image to stock.